josdejong/typed-function/README.md

     > In `typed-function@2` it was possible to use `this(...)` to reference the typed-function itself.
 In `typed-function@v3`, is replaced with the `typed.referTo(...)` and `typed.referToSelf(...)` methods.
 Typed-functions are unbound in `typed-function@v3` and can be bound to another context if needed.

+-   `typed.warnAgainstDeprecatedThis: boolean`

+    Since `typed-function` v3, self-referencing a typed function using `this(...)` or `this.signatures` has been deprecated and replaced with the functions `typed.referTo` and `typed.referToSelf`.
+By default, all function bodies will be scanned against this deprecated usage pattern and an error will be thrown when encountered.
+To disable this validation step, change this option to `false`.

 ### Output